 Best cheap hotels in Stockholm

-The Story Hotel Signalfabriken, a recent addition to Sundbyberg in north-western Stockholm, is a boutique hotel that thinks outside of the box.
-All rooms come with work spaces, rain drop showers, a mini bar filled with complimentary drinks by Vitamin Well and a highly-rated breakfast which offers juices that you couldn’t even imagine.
+Fairly new to the hotel scene in Stockholm, Story Hotel is like a stylish bachelor pad, with industrial vibes.
+Each room provides desk space, a rainfall shower and a mini-bar with complimentary drinks.
 There’s also a popular bar and a branch of the acclaimed Phil’s Burgers in-house.
 Even better, the double rooms really are doubles here, not just two beds pushed together.
 For extra comfort, upgrade to the ‘Lagom’ King or Queen rooms (lagom means something like ‘just the right amount’ in Swedish!).

 What was once the home of criminals now houses a joint hostel and hotel, a theatre, a gallery, a restaurant that does an elaborate afternoon tea and a museum with guided tours.
 That makes it all sound rather busy; but once you get the key to your own cell, you have your own piece of this historic building.
 Rooms are tastefully renovated with modern Scandinavian design, whether you are taking a budget bunk in the hostel or have splashed out on your own elite cell in the hotel block.